 Performance

-For Relay to perform at it’s peak, some configuration directives might need to be adjusted to match your system.
+For Relay to perform at its peak, some configuration directives might need to be adjusted to match your system.

 relay.locks.*

-The default locking mechanism used for the in-memory cache and allocator is mutex
+The default locking mechanism used for the in-memory cache and allocator is adaptive-mutex with a fallback to mutex if glibc is not available on the system.

-: This lock is a hybrid of the two above.
+• adaptive-mutex: This lock is a hybrid of the two above.
 When contention is detected it will first spin waiting for the lock to free and then sleep if the lock is still not available.
 Each time it spins it will update its strategy depending on how long it took.
-Requires glibc and will fallback tomutex
+Requires glibc and will fallback to mutex if glibc is not available.

 relay.max_endpoint_dbs